 In contrast to 1949, the Christmas music industry now starts in early November.
 Most record shops are now controlled by chain stores, which have sale-or-return policies in place enabling them to buy large amounts of product around Christmas and other annual events such as Father’s and Mother’s Days, after which they return unwanted stock.

 In 2017 “popera” trio Sol3 Mio’s CD A Very M3rry Christmas debuted at No.2 on the New Zealand Music album chart on 20 November.
 Ten days later the premiere of the movie Kiwi Christmas took place; the soundtrack by Tom Lloyd features a song ‘You Got My Love’ performed by Barnaby Weir.

 There are now very few local Christmas singles released physically: in 2016 the Story recording of ‘Christmas In The Summertime’ was a digital-only release.
 New Christmas-themed songs are more likely to be heard as homemade clips on YouTube.
-Possibly the best example of this is ‘Kiwi Christmas’ as recorded at the Depot Artspace by a group called The Kerr Street Crew: if released in earlier times it would have been a certain big seller.
+An example is ‘Kiwi Christmas’ as recorded at the Depot Artspace by a group called The Kerr Street Crew: if released in earlier times it would have been a certain big seller.

 Grant Gillanders compiled the CD Pohutukawas & Pavlova: 60 Years of Kiwi Christmas Songs, released on the Frenzy label in 2012, and Merry Christmas New Zealand: the Best Kiwi Christmas Songs of All Time (Frenzy, 2020)